parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 .PHONY: build
 ```

 Why a Makefile?
-Because it ties everything together and lets you build your Metalsmith blog just by typing `make build`.
+Because it ties everything together and lets you build your Metalsmith blog just by typing `make build` into your command line.

 This is what your `electroniq` directory should look like :